 I had entrusted the righteous vicar to safeguard the tomb of Lady Ainsworth.

-The years passed and the memory of the horrific deaths of Sir Ainsworth and Lady Ainsworth were effaced and had been forgotten with time, but not the roaming spectres of the dead, who I began to see and hear therewith.
+The years had passed and the memory of the horrific deaths of Sir Ainsworth and Lady Ainsworth were effaced and had been forgotten with time, but not the roaming spectres of the dead, who I began to see and hear therewith.

 The constant ringing in my head and the wicked spirits that bedeviled Sir Ainsworth started to haunt me quotidianly in aberrant delusions.